kichikuou/vscode-system3x/README.md

 ## Extension Settings

-If you installed `xsystem35-sdl2` in your system `PATH`, no configuration is needed.
+To navigate to your settings, open the Settings editor (`Ctrl+,` or `Cmd+,`) and search for `system3x`.
+At least you should set `Xsystem35 Path` and `Manual Path` to use the full functionality of this extension.

-Otherwise, you need to set the path to the `xsystem35` executable.
-This extension prompts you to choose an executable if it is not found.
+This extension prompts you to set the required settings if they are not already set.

-You can also specify paths to external commands with the following settings:
-- `system3x.xsystem35Path`
-- `system3x.xsys35cPath` (optional)
-- `system3x.xsys35dcPath` (optional)

 ## Feature Details